recoverysource/handbook/essentials/registrars.rst

 :ref:`Internet <internet>`.
 These records form the :ref:`FQDN <fqdn>` portion of the :ref:`URL <url>` that users type into their web browser in order to view your :ref:`website <websites>`.

+In other words, ``this is how a website is put onto the internet.``